learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Now allow more customization of themes; in particular the color/font customization options now actually have effects throughout the theme
 - Added a new logo/favicon upload interface on the theme settings page
 - Financial aid approval page now does not approve blank requests by default
+- Added a Captcha field to the contact form to prevent spam

 Minor bug fixes
 ~~~~~~~~~~~~~~~